pubnub/pubnub-mcp-server/resources/sdk_docs/dart_mobile-push.md

 ### Returns

-Does not return actionable data.
+No actionable data.
 Throws an exception on error.

 ## Other examples